STUDENT COUNCIL ELECTIONS 2025

 - London

-BEING A STUDENT MEMBER REPRESENTATIVE
+WHAT DOES A STUDENT MEMBER REPRESENTATIVE DO?

 The student member representative is the voice of the student members in their nation/region/sector, advocating for their interests, articulating their perspective to the College and communicating with them on the College’s work.
 This could be you!